The Material of Choice for Lithium-Ion Battery Manufacturing

 Extreme hardness

 Hexoloy® SE SiC is one of the hardest high-performance materials available and is 50% harder than tungsten carbide.
-Its density is over 95% of theoretical and it is essentially impervious without the use of any impregnants, which means no contamination in high-purity applications.
-Minimizing contamination is critical to high-quality battery manufacturing: metallic particles are especially damaging and can produce unwanted reactions and shorts in finished batteries.
+Its density is over 95% theoretical and it is essentially impervious without the use of any impregnants, which means no contamination in high-purity applications.
+Minimizing contamination is critical to high-quality battery manufacturing: particles are especially damaging and can produce unwanted reactions and shorts in finished batteries.

 High strength